What is Arkansas on iTunes U?

 Can I contribute content to Arkansas on iTunes U?

 We are always seeking content that meets our criteria.
-We are even offering competitions and incentives to spur contributions.
+We are even offering incentives to spur high quality contributions.
 See the Contribute resources on our web site for current details.

 Do I need to worry about COPPA when using iTunes U?